adoepp/dolphin/content/authors/a.-doepp/_index.md

 ---
 title: Andreas Döpp
+authors:
+  - A. Döpp
+  - A. Doepp
+  - a.-doepp
+  - andreas-dopp

 role: Group Leader
 avatar_filename: avatar.jpg
 bio: "Andreas Döpp is a research group leader at the Petawatt Physics Laboratory